ralscha/openai4j/README.md

 Check out the [openai4j-examples](https://github.com/ralscha/openai4j-examples) repository for more examples.

 ## Changelog

+### 1.3.1 - June 12, 2024
+  * Parallel function calling can be disabled in Chat Completions and the Assistants API by passing parallel_tool_calls=false.
+  * Added support for file search customizations.

 ### 1.3.0 - May 13, 2024
   * Support for Assistants API v2